rakeshl4/rakeshl4.github.io/docs/draft/working_with_structured_data.md

 The customer might say:

-> I want to buy Constoso Roadster bike.
+> I want to buy Contoso Roadster bike.
 I need it to be delivered to Seattle.

 In a real scenario, the customer will have more conversations with the agent to finalize the model and place the order.
 Now, based on the system instructions and the available tools the agent may respond with something like: